shlmagazine/website/README.md

 [shlmagazine.com](https://shlmagazine.com)

 This repository hosts two types of files for the *SHLM* website:
-* Themes: the default and its child.
+* Themes: currently, just the active one.
 * Plugins: currently, just the SHLM functionality plugin.

 All contributions welcome.